-If a member of the Wheaton College community has reason to believe that a student who resides in on-campus housing is missing, that information should be reported immediately to Public Safety at 630-752-5911.
-In turn, Public Safety will contact all appropriate offices that need to be consulted or informed, including the police.
+If a member of the Wheaton College community has reason to believe that a student who resides in on-campus housing is missing, that information should be reported immediately to the WIC on-call staff member at 630-752-7200 or Public Safety at 630-752-5911.
+In turn, WIC staff will immediately contact all appropriate offices that need to be consulted or informed, including the police.
 Any College employee receiving a missing student report should immediately notify Public Safety so that an investigation can be initiated.

 Wheaton College will have each new student provide emergency contact information on a voluntary basis.
-In addition to registering an emergency contact, students residing in on-campus housing have the option to identify confidentially one or more individual(s) to be contacted by Wheaton College in the event the student is determined to be missing for more than 24 hours.
+In addition to registering an emergency contact, students residing in oncampus housing have the option to identify confidentially one or more individual(s) to be contacted by Wheaton College in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, Wheaton College will notify that individual no later than 24 hours after the student is determined to be missing.
 Students who wish to identify a confidential contact or update their information can do so by notifying the Residence Life Office.
 A designation will remain in effect until changed or revoked by the student during his or her tenure at the College.
 The College will not use this information for any purpose other than missing student notifications.
 A student's confidential contact information will be accessible only by authorized campus officials, and it will only be disclosed to law enforcement personnel in furtherance of a missing student investigation.

-After investigating a missing person report, if it is determined that the student has been missing for 24 hours, the University will notify local police authorities unless it was local law enforcement that made the determination that the student is missing.
-If the missing student is under the age of 18 and is not emancipated, the University will also notify that student's custodial parent or legal guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
+After investigating a missing person report, if it is determined that the student has been missing for 24 hours, the College will notify local police authorities unless it was local law enforcement that made the determination that the student is missing.
+If the missing student is under the age of 18 and is not emancipated, the College will also notify that student's custodial parent or legal guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.